nemoux/nemocore/README.md

 ## Create a debian package and Install it

-This is more simple & easy than "2. make & install"
+This is more simple & easy than (#Make-and-Install)
 ```
 $dpkg-buildpackage -b -uc -us
 $sudo dpkg -i nemocore_xxx.deb